Ex-Rabobank traders get U.S. prison terms for Libor manipulation

-NEW YORK (Reuters) - Two former Rabobank traders were sentenced to prison terms on Thursday after being convicted in the first U.S. trial arising from a global investigation into manipulation of Libor, the leading benchmark for pricing financial transactions.
+NEW YORK (Reuters) - Two former Rabobank [RABO.UL] traders were sentenced to prison on Thursday after being convicted in the first U.S. trial arising from global investigations into the manipulation of Libor, the leading benchmark for pricing financial transactions.

 Anthony Allen, Rabobank’s former global head of liquidity and finance, was sentenced by U.S. District Judge Jed Rakoff in New York to two years in prison.
-Anthony Conti, a former senior trader, was sentenced to one year in prison.
+Anthony Conti, an ex-senior trader, was sentenced to one year in prison.

-A federal jury in November found the British citizens guilty on conspiracy and wire fraud charges.
-Prosecutors said the men manipulated the U.S. dollar and yen Libor rates to benefit Rabobank’s trading positions.
+A federal jury in November found the British citizens guilty on conspiracy and wire fraud charges for participating in a scheme from 2006 to 2011 to manipulate the U.S. dollar and yen Libor rates to benefit Rabobank’s trading positions.

+“The offense is too serious,” Rakoff said.
+“You can’t go around, as in my view Mr. Allen and Mr conti did, helping rig one of the most important markets in the world and not pay the price.”

-Allen, 44, and Conti, 46, have denied wrongdoing and are expected to appeal their convictions.
+Allen, 44, and Conti, 46, deny wrongdoing, and will remain free on bail pending appeals.

 Libor, or the London interbank offered rate, is a short-term rate financial institutions charge each other for loans that is calculated based on submissions by a panel of banks.